Karl Vollmöller (philologist)

 Karl Vollmöller (16 October 1848, in Ilsfeld, Württemberg – 8 July 1922, in Dresden) was a German philologist.

-He was educated in Tübingen, Bonn, Munich, Berlin, and Paris.
-He traveled in Spain in 1874-75 and became a lecturer in Strassburg in 1875.
-He was professor at Erlangen (1877–81), and then at Göttingen until 1891, when he retired, settled in Dresden, and devoted himself to Romance philology.
+He was educated at the University of Tübingen, the University of Bonn, the Ludwig-Maximilians-Universität München, the Friedrich Wilhelm University of Berlin, and the University of Paris.
+He traveled in Spain from 1874 to 1875 and became a lecturer at the University of Strasbourg in 1875.
+He was professor at the University of Erlangen (1877–81), and then at the University of Göttingen until 1891, when he retired, settled in Dresden, and devoted himself to Romance philology.